 'He will probably go' / 'I think he will go'

-Unlike the categorical nature of the English, this gloss conveys the judgement that future actions are not certain.
+Unlike the categorical nature of the English, this gloss conveys the judgement that his future actions are not completely certain.

 The exception is when 'will' represents a statement of intent.
-Students are taught to translate these with つもりだ tsumori da 'have the intention to' in order to capture the fact that this is a statement of intent:
+Students are taught to translate these with つもりだ tsumori da 'have the intention to':

 watashi wa iku tsumori da